This lesson will be taught by a language arts instructor; however, it can also be used in any alternative or supplemental program.

 2. Then, ask students if they have ever read a fable.
 If so, have them share their prior knowledge of this genre.
 Explain that fables come from the oral tradition of storytelling found in folklore around the world.

-to experience oral retelling of a story.
+3. Have students play the telephone g ame to experience oral retelling of a story.
 Whisper a one-line statement into one student's ear and ask each student to pass around the statement (until it reaches the last person).
 Have the last student stand up and say the statement to the rest of the class.

 4. Tell the students what the original statement was and emphasize how stories can change as they are verbally repeated.
 Then, inform them that they will be learning about the history of storytelling in addition to fables.

-Handout.
+5. Distribute and review the Vocabulary handout.
 Give some background information on the history of storytelling.
 Point out that many fables were eventually written down.

 6. Tell the students that fables are a special kind of tale.
 In most fables, animal characters act like humans (personification).
 Explain that a fable teaches a moral (or lesson) about humans.
 Also, emphasize that a moral is drawn from what happens in a fable.